rafnarnason/brietartun11/index.md

 </script>
 # Bríetartún 11 - Top Floor Retreat
 ![Building](cover.jpeg)
+## TLDR
+The apartment is ideal for one person and offers the following highlights:

+- Centrally located in Reykjavik
+- Modern amenities
+- Spacious and comfortable living area
+- High-speed internet access
+- Awesome home cinema system

 ## Description
 This modern top-floor apartment is designed for both comfort and style.
 The living area features heated floors and a cozy setup with a queen-size bed that easily tucks away, a designer couch, and a 175-inch 4K projection screen for movie nights.
 Large windows offer breathtaking city views, including iconic landmarks like Perlan and Hallgrímskirkja.